Blood of the Irish: What DNA Tells Us About the Ancestry of People in Ireland

 Blood of the Irish

 The blood in Irish veins is Celtic, right?
 Well, not exactly.
-Although the history that used to be taught at school said the Irish were simply a Celtic people, related to the central European Celts, the truth is much more complicated, and much more interesting than that.
+Although the history that used to be taught at school said the Irish were a Celtic people who had migrated from central Europe, the latest studies of Irish DNA tell us a very different story.

 Early Origins of Irish DNA